amplab/zipg/README.md

 # Quickstart: API
 TODO: docs

-# Partitioning an input graph
+# Importing an input graph
-TODO: docs
+Given an edge list, Succinct Graph provides various formatter utilities to convert it into a ready-to-use format (including randomly producing node/edge attributes from a specified attribute file).
+See `formatter.sh` for an example usage.

 # Starting a cluster
 The list of server hostnames should be put in `conf/hosts`.
 The master node should be able to SSH into them passwordless.